veressgergo88/kenn-crud-react-tailwind-express-postgresql-typescript/frontend/README.md

             ('Eve Martin', 'eve.martin@example.com', 'HR Specialist', 100.00, TRUE);
 17. Create .env in the backend source folder
 18. Connect the database and api the data
+19. Install Axios on the frontend side
+20. Api data from PostgreSQL database to TableList
+21. Filtered the data in the Search field